patil-suraj/question_generation/README.md

 ## Usage
-Use the pipeline whch mimics HF transformers pipeline for easy inference.
+Use the pipeline whch mimics 🤗transformers pipeline for easy inference.

 The pipeline is divided into 2 tasks
-1. "question-generation": for single task question generation models.
+1. `question-generation`: for single task question generation models.
-2. "multitask-qa-qg": for multi-task qa,qg models.
+2. `multitask-qa-qg`: for multi-task qa,qg models.

 #### Question Generation